Chris Brown: Other legal issues

 On June 14, 2012, Drake and his entourage were involved in a scuffle with Brown at a nightclub called WIP in the SoHo neighborhood of New York City.
-About eight people were injured during the brawl, including San Antonio Spurs star Tony Parker, who had to have surgery to remove a piece of glass from his eye.
+About eight people were injured during the brawl, including San Antonio Spurs star Tony Parker, who had surgery to remove a piece of glass from his eye.
 Drake was not arrested.
 Brown's attorney alleged Drake was the instigator.
 Brown himself tweeted about the incident and publicly criticized Drake weeks later.

-In January 2013, Brown was involved in an altercation with Frank Ocean over a parking space, outside a recording studio in West Hollywood.
-Police officers in Los Angeles said that Brown was under investigation, describing the incident as "battery" due to Brown allegedly punching Ocean.
-Although Ocean alleged that Brown had threatened to shoot him, he said he would not press charges.
-Fellow artist Sean Kingston who was present at the scene alleged that Ocean and his cousin instigated the incident and were at fault.
-Brown later sued Ocean and his cousin for the incident and the matter was eventually settled out of court.
+In January 2013, Brown was in an altercation with Frank Ocean over a parking space outside a recording studio in West Hollywood.
+Police officers in Los Angeles said Brown was under investigation, describing the incident as "battery" due to Brown allegedly punching Ocean.
+Ocean said he would not press charges.
+According to Jamaican singer Sean Kingston, who was present during the altercation, Ocean and his cousin instigated the fight and were at fault.

-In July 2013, Brown's probation was revoked after he was involved in an alleged hit-and-run in Los Angeles.
-He was released from court and was scheduled to reappear in August 2013, to learn whether or not he would serve time in prison.
+In July 2013, Brown's probation was revoked after he was involved in an alleged hit and run in Los Angeles.
+He was released from court and scheduled to reappear in August 2013 to learn whether he would serve time in prison.
 The charges would later be dropped, but Brown would have 1,000 additional hours of community service added to his probation terms.
-In October 2013, Brown was arrested for felony assault in Washington, D.C., after refusing to take a picture with a man, and throwing a punch which broke the man's nose.
+In October 2013, Brown was arrested for felony assault in Washington, D.C., after refusing to take a picture with a man, and throwing a punch that broke the man's nose.
 The charge was reduced to a misdemeanor.
 Brown spent 36 hours in a Washington jail and was taken to court in shackles.
 He was released and ordered to report to his California probation officer within 48 hours.